emarsico/MLChessPieceClassification/README.md

 # MLFruitClassification
-Machine Learning Fruit Classification, using CNN and Transformer
+Machine Learning Chess Piece Classification, using CNN and Transformer